Italy Reads Program

 JCU student volunteers

-It's easy to be a JCU student volunteer.
-Italy Reads brings JCU students together with Italian high school students to discuss the book, and work together on the Video Contest submission.
+It's easy to become a JCU student volunteer mentor.
+Italy Reads brings JCU students together with Italian high school students to discuss the book and work together on videos to submit to the Italy Reads Student Video Contest.
 High school students have the opportunity to practice their English and JCU students get to know Italy a bit better.
+All benefit from international teamwork!

 Keynote Address - An academic expert is invited to speak about the work of literature and the author at this public event.